bdrupieski/bdrupieski.github.io/_posts/2016-08-01-indeed-tech-job-trends.md

 | python           | 1,876      | 5.8%     |
 | scala            | 833        | 25.4%    |
 | Grand Total      | -541       | -0.3%    |
+{: alt="All jobs by keyword within 25 miles of all cities" }

 Across all cities these keywords have some variation between them.
 However, what about the jobs for specific cities?